stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 I use the term "best" in quotes, because there are obviously other factors in overall programmer effectiveness, e.g. what strategic-/design-level decisions you make.

-But my personal observation when comparing high-output vs. low-output programmers, at least in terms of most visible attributes, is the difference in speed of their OODA loop:
+But my personal observation when comparing high-output vs. low-output programmers, at least in terms of visible attributes, is the difference in speed of their OODA loop:

-* High-output programmers make changes quickly, they move around in the editor quickly, they decide what change to make quickly; it's like they're playing a game that they're intimately familiar with and are spinning the cycle quickly.
+* Most "high-output" programmers make changes quickly, they move around in the editor quickly, they decide what change to make quickly; it's like they're playing a game that they're intimately familiar with and are spinning the cycle quickly.
 In contrast,
-* Low-output programmers, for lack of a better term, "move slower"; they take longer to decide what change to make next, they take longer to make those changes, they take longer to determine the root cause of a test failure, etc.
+* Most "low-output" programmers, for lack of a better term, "move slower"; they take longer to decide what change to make next, they take longer to make those changes, they take longer to determine the root cause of a test failure, etc.

 However, searching for a more useful articulation than "move slower", and more on topic for tools/productivity, I think high-output programmers have more "operations" ingrained in their mind/muscle memory that do not kick them out of the OODA loop.
 E.g.: